 Mfr/Brand: Microtek / Medi

-Your Microtek Medi-7000 Medical Grade High-End X-Ray Digitizer will be new, not used.
+Your Microtek Medi-7000 Medical Grade High-End X-Ray Digitizer will be new, not used or from old stock.

 Microtek Medi-7000 Medical Grade High-End X-Ray Digitizer: Blazing Fast and Built to Last.

 Medical X-ray film digitizer.
 Can digitize chest X-Ray in 7 sec.
 Scans even large X-Ray films.
 High optical res, excellent Dmax, 16-bit grayscale; captures all details in any area with superior image quality.
 FDA and other certifications.

 Handles wide range of x-ray film sizes (2.5"x2.5" to 14"x35").

 Accurately digitizes a chest X-Ray in just 7 seconds.

 It doesn't make you wait while the lamp warms up; it's instant-on.

 Want to know more about certain features of the Microtek Medi-7000 Medical Grade High-End X-Ray Digitizer?

 Superior scans.
 The Medi-7000 delivers impressive image quality, with its 600 dpi, 16-bit grayscale, 4.0 maximum optical density.